Small Area Estimation of Inequality Measures using Mixtures of Beta: Inequality Measures

 with $\theta_d^{G}$ its population value.

 Consider that under a complex survey scheme, the sample $\mathcal{S}$ may be less informative than a sample of the same size $\tilde{n}_d$ under srs, being $\mathcal{S}$ affected by dependency across observations.
 The effective sample size, i.e. the srs equivalent sample size, is a proxy of the information carried by the sample and can be estimated for $\mathcal{S}$.
 Let us suppose it corresponds to $\psi_{\text{ind}} \cdot \tilde{n}_{d}$ for any considered index $ind$, with $\psi_{\text{ind}} > 0$ denoting a deflating factor induced by the dependence.
 The latter quantity can be alternatively defined as the inverse of the design effect deff$_{\text{ind}}$, i.e. the ratio between the design-based variance of a generic index estimator and its srs variance, which measures the amount of variance inflation induced by the complex selection process.
-Let denote with $\hat{\mathbb{V}}[\cdot ]_{boot}$ the raw bootstrap estimator with large error, being $y_d$ a generic inequality estimator, among $A_{adj}(\varepsilon)$, $G_{adj}$ and $R_{adj}$, defined for domain $d$ whose population values is $\theta_d$.
+Note that the design effect was assumed constant across areas in order to guarantee the smoothing of original estimates.
+Let denote with $\hat{\mathbb{V}}[\cdot ]_{boot}$ a bootstrap estimator with large error, being $y_d$ a generic inequality estimator, among $A_{adj}(\varepsilon)$, $G_{adj}$ and $R_{adj}$, defined for domain $d$ whose population values is $\theta_d$.
 The numerator of its variance function is generically defined by $f(\theta_d)$.
 A GVF model is set up by assuming that

 Therefore, we introduce the following smoothing model estimated via generalized least squares